abertschi/service-call-tracker/README.md

   </response>
 </call>
 ```
+The library [stacktrace-unserialize](https://github.com/abertschi/stacktrace-unserialize) is used to convert stacktraces to throwable.

 ### Groovy Scripting

-If a static stacktrace is not enough, a Groovy Shell `<script/>` can be fired up and an exception or any other response
+If a static stacktrace is not enough, a Groovy Shell can be fired up and an exception or any other response put into `<script/>`
 can dynamically be formed during execution.

 ```xml